 With the creation of the Copa Libertadores in 1960, Brazil decided to organise a national tournament to nominate the Brazilian participants to the continental tournament.
 The first tournament was the Taça do Brasil, which actually was a cup style tournament.

 In 1967 the existing Torneio Rio-São Paulo was extended to other states and renamed Taça Roberto Gomes Pedrosa.
 That was considered the precursor of the national championship, which was created in 1971.
-CBF is currently considering turning the 4 Taça Roberta Gomes de Pedrosa disputed into official Brazilian championship.
+In December 2010, CBF decided to recognise the 4 editions of the Taça Roberta Gomes de Pedrosa and the 10 editions of the Taça do Brasil as official national championships.

 2nd: Santos Futebol Clube (Santos)